Exploratorium: Gallery 5: Outdoor Exhibits

-Fisher Bay Observatory Gallery
+Fisher Bay Observatory Gallery 6: Observing Landscapes

-The Bay Observatory building is the only new building constructed on the Exploratorium’s campus.
+The Bay Observatory building housing Gallery 6 is the only new building constructed on the Exploratorium’s campus.
 It holds the Seaglass restaurant on its lower level and exhibits on the upper level relating to the waterfront and the cityscape.
 The gallery focuses on what visitors can see in real time, including the movement of clouds and tides, the changing waterfront, the movement of ships, and interpretation of oceanographic data.
 The Observatory has glass walls on all four sides to facilitate observation.
 Many of the exhibits were developed specifically for the location, such as Oculus (a circular opening in the ceiling that allows the entire gallery to be used as a timepiece, tracking seasons, solstices, and the sun’s movement), Visualizing the Bay (a 3-D topographic map of the Bay Area that allows visitors to see real data mapped over the landscape, such as the movement of fog and the salinity of the Bay over the course of days or years), and the Map Table (an assortment of historic and contemporary maps and atlases displaying different views and perspectives on the landscape).

 The Bay Observatory also houses the Wired Pier project, which consists of more than a dozen sensors on and around the Bay Observatory that stream real-time data about the surrounding environment, such as quality of air and bay water, weather, tides and pollution, and compile it into interactive visualizations.